 - Other institutions approved by the Board of Directors

 As a Chinese Christian, Patrick understands the importance of expressing Biblical truth in faithful and culturally meaningful ways.
 His research will broaden Pauline understandings of sin, salvation, and moral responsibility in view of the shame-honor worldview prevalent in Chinese society.
-In Fall 2019, he is preparing for his comprehensive exams.
-He and his wife are expecting their third child, and they plan to return to their home country in Summer 2020.
-Please pray for him, his wife, their two children, and their unborn baby as they seek God’s guidance.

 - Name Withheld for Security (CGST, PhD 2019)